Space sake could sell for $500,000 a glass

 Scientific support and space technology

-sake and its cultural meaning
+Sake and its cultural significance

 Dassai: A popular brand for sake lovers